How Reviews Killed a Chicago Wine School

-A small little wine school in Chicago got a whole lot of attention back in 2012.
-It showed how social media could destroy a small business.
-The story is worth knowing.
+A small wine school in Chicago gained significant attention in 2012, illustrating how social media can destroy a small business.
+The story centers on Krunch Kretschmar, a Master Sommelier who discovered the devastating power of social media.

 Groupon at a Wine School